nushell/nushell/crates/nuon/README.md

 Some of its extra features are
 - trailing commas are allowed
 - commas are optional in lists
-- quotes are not required around keys or any _bare_ string that do not contain spaces
+- quotes are not required around keys or any _bare_ string that do not contain spaces or special characters
 - comments are allowed, though not preserved when using [`from_nuon`]

 ## Example